The Help to Buy: Equity Loan Deadline is Fast Approaching

 They include…

 • Lifetime ISAs: These are savings accounts you can use to build up money to buy your first home.
-The government will add a 25% bonus to whatever amount you save each tax year, up to a maximum bonus of £1,000 per annum over up to 32 years.
+The government will add a 25% bonus to whatever amount you save each tax year, up to a maximum bonus of £1,000 per annum over 32 years.

 In addition to these schemes, there are other options you could fall back on if you miss the Help to Buy cut-off, including joint borrower, sole proprietor mortgages or using a guarantor.